What to Do If the FTB Is Targeting Your Business (And Why the CDTFA Might Be Involved Too)

 And yes, they talk to each other.
 Often.

-In this guide, we explain what to do if the FTB is targeting your business, how the CDTFA and EDD may be involved, and how Orange County business owners can resolve issues before they escalate into liens, levies, or suspension.
+In this guide, we explain what to do if the FTB is targeting your business — and why it’s critical to get help if the FTB is targeting your business early — how the CDTFA and EDD may be involved, and how Orange County business owners can resolve issues before they escalate into liens, levies, or suspension.

 ๐ Who Are the FTB, CDTFA, and EDD — and What Do They Enforce?